 The origin of Vaishnavism does not date back to as old as Shaivism.
 However, over years, it has gained just as much significance and the number of people following this tradition has also increased.
 There are several temples across the country built in dedication to Lord Vishnu and his avatars.
 The Sri Ranganathaswamy temple in Tiruchirapalli, in south India, is believed to be the largest temple in the country dedicated to Vishnu.
 The Badrinath temple in Uttarkhand (north India) and the Padmanabhaswamy temple in Kerala (south India) are two other shrines that Vaishnavas never miss a chance going to seek the blessings of their beloved deity.

-Would be interested in the Vishnu Chalisa?
+Would you be interested in the Vishnu Chalisa?
 Get a premium copy here.